SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Experiments

-\textbf{SeedPolicy delivers significant performance improvements across a range of tasks and shows remarkable robustness in challenging generalization scenarios (Q1)}.
-Evaluations on the RoboTwin 2.0 benchmark across 50 tasks reveal that SeedPolicy outperforms or matches baseline models in \textbf{45 out of 50 tasks} with the Transformer backbone and \textbf{44 tasks} with the CNN backbone, highlighting its architecture-agnostic effectiveness.
+\textbf{SeedPolicy delivers consistent performance gains and robustness across tasks (Q1).} On the RoboTwin 2.0, SeedPolicy outperforms or matches the DP baseline on \textbf{45/50 tasks} with the Transformer backbone and \textbf{44/50 tasks} with the CNN backbone, demonstrating architecture-agnostic effectiveness.